alekseyzimin/EviAnn_release/README.md

 /path/rna2_R1.fa /path/rna2_R2.fa fasta
 /path/rna3.bam bam
 ```
-it is important to specify all input files to EviAnn with absolute paths.
+it is important to specify all input files to EviAnn with absolute paths if you are using a version earlier than 1.0.8.
 If you wish to run EviAnn with 24 threads, you can now run EviAnn as follows:
 ```
 /path/EviAnn-X.X.X/bin/eviann.sh -t 24 -g /path/genome.fasta -p /path/paired.txt -r /path/proteins_all.faa
 ```